 Ages 1-6 years

-City Owlets is one of the newest kids on the block when it comes to the play space landscape in Queens.
-It offers a host of nooks in which to play, each overflowing with toys from an area all about wheels (hello car-and-train enthusiasts), to an overflowing walk-in closet full of dress-up things, and a sensory spot for wee tots.
+City Owlets is a relative newcomer when it comes to the play space landscape in Queens.
+It offers a host of nooks in which to play, each overflowing with toys from an area all about wheels (hello car-and-train enthusiasts) to a jam-packed walk-in closet full of dress-up things, and a sensory spot for wee tots.
 There's an on-site espresso bar for weary parents, too, where kids can also snag a snack once they've worked up an appetite.

 Kanga’s Indoor Playspace — Long Island CIty

-Highlights of this new Long Island City hotspot include a multi-level indoor playground, a merry-go-round, inflatable bouncy attractions, plastic ball pools, and a dedicated toddler play area.
-They also host birthday parties.
+Highlights of this Long Island City hotspot include a multi-level indoor playground, a merry-go-round, inflatable bouncy attractions, plastic ball pools, and a dedicated toddler play area.
+It also hosts birthday parties.
 Parents can chill at the cafe or get in on the fun in the play center.
 Children are given wristbands that correspond with their guardian’s ticket number for added security.
-Adult admission is $5 and children’s admission ranges from $13 to $20, depending on height and weekday versus weekend play, and children under 1 are FREE.
-Socks are required.

 Kids Fun House – Ridgewood